The Universe of Discourse

 I think Claude is wrong about the grammar here.
 I'm not sure what “predicate noun” means and I suspect Claude is using the term incorrectly.
 I can't understand “what suit was the king?” as grammatical in any plausible construction, only in highly contrived situtations such as an evil wizard transforming the king into a suit of armor and hiding him in the armory.

-But if one agrees to take it to mean “what suit was the king have” I agree that this is a perfectly plausible interpretation even though there isn't anything clearly clothing-related nearby, and if one assumes it meant “what suit was the king wearing” then the clothing interpretation is unavoidable.
+But if one agrees to take it to mean “what suit does the king have” I agree that this is a perfectly plausible interpretation even though there isn't anything clearly clothing-related nearby, and if one assumes it meant “what suit was the king wearing” then the clothing interpretation is unavoidable.

 Could it be a lawsuit?